Temple University (Elementary Education)

 I see myself as a dedicated teacher and a person who takes all commitments very seriously.
 As a tutor I will arrive at your home on time prepared with all materials for your child's lesson.
 I will give your child the time he/she needs to complete our lessons for a given session even if it means going over the allotted time.
 In return I expect that the parents have the child ready for his/her tutoring session when I arrive and cooperate with any follow through I recommend such as requesting information from your child's teacher or some daily practice or review.

 I also request that there be 24 hour notice for a cancelled session.
 Should I ever need to cancel a session, I will make every effort to make up the time.
 My love of learning and my love of children led me to my long career as a teacher.
 For many years I taught kindergarten and first grade instilling in my students a belief in themselves.
-I always set high standards
+I always set high standards for my students and gave them the tools and encouragement to reach their goals.
+I never allowed them to say "it's too hard" but instead

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.